arielbk/kalender-heroku/README.md

 I am doing this project for [Harvard's CS50x online course on EdX](https://www.edx.org/course/cs50s-introduction-computer-science-harvardx-cs50x).
 In the second to last week of the course we worked on a flask-based web app called CS50 finance, and that gave me some practice with using Python and Flask specifically.

-## Why 'Kalender'?

-Kalender is the German word for 'calendar'.
-It was my placeholder name for the project and it stuck.

 ## Who to thank

 CS50 has been the best online course I have taken.
 It introduced me to programming and computer science principles and really introduced me to this world.
 This project is my final one for CS50.